Jbleezy/BO1-Reimagined/README.md

 * All perk machines now make a sound when bumping into them

 ### Quick Revive
+* No longer automatically powered on in solo
+* Increased cost in solo from 500 points to 1500 points
+* Decreases revive time by 33.33%
 * Decreases health regeneration delay by 25%
-* Increases health regeneration rate by 25%
-* Increased cost in solo from 500 points to 1500 points
-* No longer gives the player a self revive in solo
-* No longer automatically powered on in solo
 * Hintstring now says "Quick Revive" in solo and coop

 ### Speed Cola